Nurmes: Economy

 Key industries of Nurmes are wood industry, food industry and metal and mechanical engineering.

-Wood industry is the most significant industrial sector of our region in terms of turnover and employees.
+Wood industry is the most significant industrial sector of the region in terms of turnover and employees.
 The products manufactured here include sawn and planed wood, glued beams, impregnated wooden poles, and high-quality special cardboards.

 Nurmes has strong expertise in bakery, fish and meat processing sectors.
 The most sold signature products have been bread in various forms, and gluten-free bakery products.

 Metal and mechanical engineering companies operate as subcontractors or manufacture products under their own trademarks.
 They develop innovative products & processes and search actively for new subcontracting opportunities.

-Nurmes has Green Industry Area (Nurmes GIA) which is a novel business district that offers spacious plots, modern infrastructure, and good logistic services.
-Nurmes GIA is an excellent platform e.g. for manufacturing and logistics of bio-based chemical products.
+Nurmes has Green Industry Area (Nurmes GIA) which is a business district that offers plots, modern infrastructure, and logistic services.
+Nurmes GIA is a platform e.g. for manufacturing and logistics of bio-based chemical products.
 The areal zoning and environmental impact assessment have been designed to benefit the start-up of forest-based industries and circular economy.